mehulagg/gitlab/doc/administration/reference_architectures/3k_users.md

 In a multi-node GitLab configuration, you'll need a load balancer to route traffic to the application servers.
-The specifics on which load balancer to use or its exact configuration is beyond the scope of GitLab documentation.We assume that if you're managing multi-node systems like GitLab, you already have a load balancer of choice and that the routing methods used are distributing calls evenly between all nodes.
+The specifics on which load balancer to use or its exact configuration is beyond the scope of GitLab documentation.
+We assume that if you're managing multi-node systems like GitLab, you already have a load balancer of choice and that the routing methods used are distributing calls evenly between all nodes.
 Some load balancer examples include HAProxy (open-source),